 Adjusting Entries Examples

-- These accounting entries are recorded at the end of the accounting period after preparation of trial balance but before preparation of financial statements.
+- These accounting entries are recorded at the end of the accounting period after preparation of trial balance but before the preparation of financial statements.

 Top 3 Examples of Adjusting Entries